noah-blockchain/noah-go-node/start.md

 to put the binary in ./build.

-The latest NOAX-node version is now installed.
+The latest NOAH-node version is now installed.

-Run NOAX
+Run NOAH

 ```
-noax
+noah
 ```

 Then open http://localhost:3000/ in local browser to see node's GUI.